-Intracerebral hemorrhage (ICH) is a type of stroke caused by bleeding within the brain tissue itself — a life-threatening type of stroke.
+Intracerebral hemorrhage (ICH) is caused by bleeding within the brain tissue itself — a life-threatening type of stroke.
 A stroke occurs when the brain is deprived of oxygen and blood supply.
 ICH is most commonly caused by hypertension, arteriovenous malformations, or head trauma.
 Treatment focuses on stopping the bleeding, removing the blood clot (hematoma), and relieving the pressure on the brain.

 What is an intracerebral hemorrhage (ICH)?

 Tiny arteries bring blood to areas deep inside the brain (see Anatomy of the Brain).
 High blood pressure (hypertension) can cause these thin-walled arteries to rupture, releasing blood into the brain tissue.
-The blood collects and forms a clot, called a hematoma, which grows and causes pressure on surrounding brain tissue (Fig. 1).
-Increased intracranial pressure (ICP) makes a person confused and lethargic.
+Enclosed within the rigid skull, clotted blood and fluid buildup increases pressure that can crush the brain against the bone or cause it to shift and herniate (Fig. 1).
 As blood spills into the brain, the area that artery supplied is now deprived of oxygen-rich blood called a stroke.
 As blood cells within the clot die, toxins are released that further damage brain cells in the area surrounding the hematoma.

 An ICH can occur close to the surface or in deep areas of the brain.
 Sometimes deep hemorrhages can expand into the ventricles the fluid filled spaces in the center of the brain.
 Blockage of the normal cerebrospinal (CSF) circulation can enlarge the ventricles (hydrocephalus) causing confusion, lethargy, and loss of consciousness.